 Traditionally, unit testing was not considered part of the QA team responsibility, as it is mostly performed at the development phase of an application or a product and is typically performed by the software developer.

 However, with the transition into Agile and DevOps methodologies and dimentals of traditional teams, where now QA professionals' role is responsibility on the overall product quality, this is gradually changing.
 Using PractiTest’s FireCracker tool you can now integrate your Unit testing results automatically into PractiTest so you can integrate them as part of your overall testing coverage and reporting.

 What is Integration Testing?

-As its name implies, an Integration Test verifies that the interface between two software units or modules works correctly.
-It covers the whole application.
+Integration testing, as its name implies, verifies that the interface between two software units or modules works correctly.
+It is a broader type of testing that covers connection between 2 or more moduled and can also in some cases, cover the whole application.

 Unit Testing VS Integration Testing

 To clarify the distinction between the two, let's look at the comparison table:

 |It tests small modules or a piece of code of an application or a product||Two or more units of a program are combined and tested as a group|

 |It's a quick write-and-run test||It is slower to run|

 |Typically performed by a software developer||It is traditionally carried out by a separate team of testers|